Marcella Detroit: 2019–present: Shakespears Sister reunion

 In May 2019, it was announced that Detroit would reunite with Fahey as Shakespears Sister on stage later in the year.
 A UK tour, titled Shakespears Sister Ride Again, was announced during the same month, and was launched in Nottingham on 31 October 2019, before playing 13 other gigs across the UK during the following month.
 A new single by the band, "All the Queen's Horses", was released on 15 May, with an accompanying music video.
 This was followed by the compilation album, Singles Party, in July 2019.

-The duo performed "Stay" on The Graham Norton Show on 10 May 2019; their first TV performance together since 1993.
-They also announced that they were recording an EP of new material. which turned out to be the Ride Again mini-album, which charted at number 69 in the UK Albums chart in November 2019.
+The duo performed "Stay" on The Graham Norton Show on 10 May 2019; this was their first TV performance together since 1993.
+They also announced that they were recording an EP of new material; this turned out to be the Ride Again mini-album, which charted at number 69 in the UK Albums chart in November 2019.

 In 2021, Detroit appeared on a cover version of Robbie Williams' "Angels", recorded for charity with Tony Hadley of Spandau Ballet, Jools Holland, Clem Burke of Blondie and Glen Matlock of the Sex Pistols.
 In June 2021, she talked about her time working with Eric Clapton and Alice Cooper on an episode of Sounds of the 70s with Johnnie Walker on BBC Radio 2.